 Still, Zeus recognized the great value that he had offered to humanity, granting him into a constellation to live forever in the sky.

 How Did Asclepius Become a God?

-So, even though his father was believed to be a god, the motherless Asclepius is seen as someone that actually lived in ancient Greece.
+So, even though his father was believed to be a god, the motherless Asclepius is seen as someone who actually lived in ancient Greece.
 He was believed to be alive somewhere around 1200 B.C.
 During this time, he lived in the Greek province of Thesallië.

 Homer’s Epic Poem

-So how did that process go?
-Well, Asclepius was first mentioned in the Iliad: one of the most well-known epic poems written by the poet Homer.
+Asclepius was first mentioned in the Iliad: one of the most well-known epic poems written by the poet Homer.
 It is known to mention many gods and legends of ancient Greece.
 It was published somewhere around 800 B.C.
 But, Asclepius was not yet referred to as gods or a demigod hero.

-Instead, Asclepius was described as a very gifted physician who was the father of two important Greek doctors of the Trojan war, Machaon and Podalirius.
+Instead, Asclepius was described as a very gifted physician who was the father of two important Greek doctors of the Trojan War, Machaon and Podalirius.
 Asclepius’ sons were of great value to the Greek army.
 Very talented doctors indeed, something which inspired the eventual following of Asclepius to worship him as a god.

 From Mortal Man to a God